MATERIALS with Mathew Lynn

 • Rags, paper towels - plenty of these

-• Cotton buds - extremely helpful for subtle removal of paint in tight spots
+– extremely helpful for subtle removal of paint in tight spots, great for portraits.

-• Anything else you like to make marks with or push paint around, such as spatulas, scrapers etc.
+– anything else you like to make marks with or push paint around.

-• Use your GAMSOL or odourless solvent for clean-up in class.
+• Gamsol or odourless solvent for clean-up in class.

-• Taking your brushes home wrapped in glad wrap for a proper clean and wash is probably the best option, as described above.
+• Taking your brushes home wrapped in glad wrap for a proper clean and wash is probably the best option, as described above, but many people have a great system for doing it straight away in class.

 Acrylic Materials

-Colours - similar advice as the oil colours above, but be aware that Acrylics sometimes don’t come in exactly the same colour names.
+Similar advice as the oil colours above, but be aware that Acrylics sometimes don’t come in exactly the same colour names.
 If in doubt have these essential colours at least.
+With colour, you choose by the apparent colour inside the tube, not just the labeled name!

 • Titanium White